BOUQUET OF BROOCHES WORKSHOP

 The kit requires the use of scissors by one person, and has been designed to encourage the cognitively unwell to help you make the flower brooches.

 COST is $15.00 per person I recommend buying 2 kits one for you and one for your loved one.
 You can buy a kit or join the mailing list to hear about the next workshop.
 Part of CRAFT WEEK 2018

-ISLAND WELCOME is a group exhibition exploring contemporary jewellery as a gesture of greeting.
+ISLAND WELCOME will be shown at the ADC Sydney in early 2019 Island Welcome is a group exhibition exploring contemporary jewellery as a gesture of greeting.
 Inspired by the welcome garland found in many traditional island cultures, the artists have each made a neckpiece interpreting the theme of ‘welcome' in response to current Australian immigration and refugee policy.